Cauchemare/Light_FAMD/README.md

 Under the hood `Light_FAMD` uses a [randomised version of SVD](https://scikit-learn.org/dev/modules/generated/sklearn.utils.extmath.randomized_svd.html).
 This algorithm finds a (usually very good) approximate truncated singular value decomposition using randomization to speed up the computations.
 It is particularly fast on large matrices on which you wish to extract only a small number of components.
 In order to obtain further speed up, n_iter can be set <=2 (at the cost of loss of precision).
 However if you want reproducible results then you should set the `random_state` parameter.

-The randomised version of SVD is an iterative method.
-Because each of light_famd's algorithms use SVD, they all possess a `n_iter` parameter which controls the number of iterations used for computing the SVD.
-On the one hand the higher `n_iter` is the more precise the results will be.
-On the other hand increasing `n_iter` increases the computation time.
-In general the algorithm converges very quickly so using a low `n_iter` (which is the default behaviour) is recommended.

 In this package,inheritance relationship as shown  below(A->B:A is superclass of B):

 - PCA -> MFA -> FAMD